SAP-samples/teched2025-BTM163/exercises/ex1/README.md

 ## Exercise 1.4 - Capturing the Login screen fields (Attributes) of S/4HANA system

 1. Click via right mouse click > Open in new window [SAP S/4HANA system](https://flp.tdc.sap.com:50081/sap/bc/ui2/flp?sap-client=001&sap-language=EN#Shell-home).
+It is important that the S/4 system is opened in a seperate window in Chrome Browser.

+2. You are now prepared for creating your first module.
+Modules are collections of technical controls (objects) that TTA identifies and stores from the application.
+Each control corresponds to an UI element or API endpoint TTA can automate.
-2. Switch back to TTA tab and click on tab **Modules** in the left panel and then **Create module**
+To create one, switch back to TTA tab and click on tab **Modules** in the left panel and then **Create module**
    <br>![](/exercises/ex1/images/TTA_Create_Module.png)

 3. After clicking Create Module button, below pop-up appears.
-Select the Web Application from the list (This screen is to select the type of application (Web, Desktop, etc…))
+Select the Web Application from the list (this screen is to select the type of application e.g. Web, Desktop, etc…)
     <br>![](/exercises/ex1/images/TTA_Scan_App_Popup.png)

 4. It might happen, that the Tricentis Launcher is starting a setup.
 If this takes longer than 2 minutes, just let us know.
-You might also to login again:
+You might also to login again with your Cloud ALM credentials.
+Here they are again for your reference:
    <br>**User:** BTM163-XXX@education.cloud.sap *(replace the XXX with the number which is assigned to you!)*
    <br>**Password:** Acce$$teched25

 6. The XScan application as shown in the below screenshot appears.
 Select the browser window with the opened S/4HANA system and press button **Scan**.
    <br>![](/exercises/ex1/images/TTA_Xscan_Select_App.png)

+7. We recommend to use the advanced mode of Xscan.
+You can activate it by clicking on "Advanced".
-7. Capture the fields *User Name*, *Password* and the button *Log On*.
-Mark the title of the Log On button more dynamic and unique and rename the module accordingly so that you can easily find your own module later in the module area (e.g. *XXX S/4HANA Fiori Login* (replace XXX by your user number)
+Capture the fields *User Name*, *Password* and the button *Log On*, by just clicking on the UI fields.
+The captured fields will immediately shown as selected elements in the Xscan Application.

+8. Make the title of the Log On button more dynamic and unique and rename the module accordingly so that you can easily find your own module later in the module area (e.g. *XXX S/4HANA Fiori Login* (replace XXX by your user number)
    <br>![](/exercises/ex1/images/TTA_Capture_Login&Rename.png)

-8. Click on **Finish Screen** and close the scanning (Close XScan window).
+9. Click on **Finish Screen** and close the scanning (Close XScan window).

 ## Exercise 1.5 - Creating Login flow as Precondition